-The types of content which work efficiently here are e-books, research guides, webinars, survey reports, etc. All the content created should not be biased or non-promotional, and should concentrate on providing a wonderful content.
+The types of content which work efficiently here are e-books, research guides, webinars, survey reports, etc. All the content created should not be biased or non-promotional, and should concentrate on providing wonderful content.

 Establish Purchasing Criteria:

-Now it’s your time to provide something valuable to the prospects to make them come to your desired place – the conversion spot.
+Now it’s your time to provide something valuable to the prospects to make them come to your desired place – the conversion spots.
 Your leads have come to your site in search of something valuable.
 Your aim in this stage should be to educate your leads on what they should be looking for and what is an ideal solution for them.
 The trick is to keep all the information purely educational with little to no mention of sales messages.

-In this stage there are a few more styles of content that work especially well in bringing across the feeling and messages you want at this stage.
+In this stage, there are a few more styles of content that work especially well in bringing across the feeling and messages you want at this stage.
 These include white papers, webinars, comparison guides, detailed guides, etc.

 Evaluating Vendors (Bottom Funnel):